mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 due to the properties of the PSN and PSE values in the Basic Header.
 [EDITOR'S
 NOTE: is this useful enough to keep?]

-- Timestamp Echo (Type 0x23, 3-byte sender to path).
+- Timestamp Echo.
 Echo of the last received timestamp, as above.
-[EDITOR'S NOTE: is this useful enough to keep?]
+[EDITOR'S NOTE: as above, is this useful enough to keep?]

 - Congestion Exposure.
-The sender exposed the number of observed losses and ECN marks {{RFC3168}}.
-The path observe the information over time and derive information about the current whole-path congestion, as currently provided by counting retransmission on TCP, the RTCP Extended Report (XR) block for periodic ECN feedback {{RFC6679}}, or ConEx for IPv6 {{RFC7837}}.
+The sender exposes the number of observed losses and ECN marks {{RFC3168}}.
+The path observes the information over time and derive information about the current whole-path congestion, as currently provided by counting retransmission on TCP, the RTCP Extended Report (XR) block for periodic ECN feedback {{RFC6679}}, or ConEx for IPv6 {{RFC7837}}.
+The encoding of this field is TBD.

 We have identified the following signals for request from the path as potentially useful.
 Note that accumulated values for use at the sender must be fed back to